The Salon of Polish Painters

 Regarding The Salon of Polish Painters.
 The marker makes more sense when one understands that Kraków was part of the Austro-Hungarian Empire during the majority of the Salon's existence, i.e. from 1885-1918.
 Hence the importance of the Salon's focus on Polish painters and Polish independence.

 Credits.
 This page was last revised on June 20, 2018.
-This page originally submitted on June 19, 2018, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 52 times since then and 4 times this year.
+It was originally submitted on June 19, 2018, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 76 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on June 19, 2018, by Andrew Ruppenstein of Sacramento, California.